-Preparedness Drills: Evacuation, Severe Weather, and Other Emergencies
+Drills: Fire, Tornado, and Other Emergencies

-Periodically, the school will conduct preparedness drills of emergency procedures.
-When the command is given or alarm is sounded, students need to follow the direction of teachers or others in charge quickly, quietly, and in an orderly manner.
+From time to time, students, teachers, and other district employees will participate in drills of emergency procedures.
+When the alarm is sounded, students should follow the direction of teachers or others in charge quickly, quietly, and in an orderly manner.